Mortgage rates have jumped in 2018 and are expected to top 5 percent by next year as home prices continue to rise.

-- The Mortgage Bankers Association predicts it will rise to 4.6 percent in 2018.
+- The Mortgage Bankers Association predicts it will rise to 4.8 percent by the end of 2018.

 - Realtor.com says the rate will average 4.6 percent and reach 5 percent by year-end.